Content Detail

 • Soil preference Moist, well-drained soil

-• Tolerances Alkaline soil, clay soil, Dry sites, Occasional drought, Road salt, Wet sites
+• Other tolerances Alkaline soil, clay soil, Dry sites, Occasional drought, Road salt, Wet sites

 • Season of interest early fall, mid fall